This aim of the inaugural Painaustralia Consumer Advisory Group (CAG) is:

 Sarah eventually got back on her feet after a lot of rehabilitation.
 Now Sarah has the tools to manage her pain without the need for a specialist.

-Sarah still has flare ups and bad days, but she can handle it now and is keen to provide her insights to others living with chronic pain.
+Sarah still has flare-ups and bad days, but she can handle them now and is keen to provide her insights to others living with chronic pain.

 Naomi Creek